Alligator Attack At A Disney Resort May Result In A Wrongful Death Lawsuit

 The Huffington Post notes that the resort did in fact have signage posted around the lake that stated “No Swimming Please”.
 However, this signage did not indicate that alligators may be present in the water.
 Disney did have at least one sign posted on the property that read “Please be aware of alligators in the lake”, but this sign was posted a few miles away from where the toddler was attacked.
 Although Disney is not required to keep their resort guests absolutely safe at all times, they do have a legal responsibility to warn of known dangers on the premises and the signs that were posted may not have been adequate to provide an appropriate warning.

 If you live in Southern California and are interested in filing a wrongful death lawsuit, or other personal injury claim, contact the Case Barnett Law Firm.
-Our personal injury lawyers are happy to discuss your legal options and can be reached at (949) 861-2990.
+Our Costa Mesa personal injury attorney team is happy to discuss your legal options and can be reached at (949) 861-2990.